-In relation to this, the Special Rapporteur on violence against women emphasises that there remains a significant gap between the international community's recognition that those who commit rape and other gender-based violence are legally liable and must be punished, and the political will of states to enforce international humanitarian and human rights law and insist that those who violate it are held accountable.
-Sadly, it is very often not the lack of legislation that ensures that female victims of human rights violations are rarely guaranteed an effective remedy.
-Rather, the problem lies in the lack of implementation of existing law by police and prosecutors, compounded by a lack of an integrated approach to support victims, and structural problems in the legal system.
+In relation to this, the Special Rapporteur on violence against women emphasises that there remains a significant gap between the international community's recognition that those who commit rape and other gender-based violence are legally liable and must be punished, and the political will of states to enforce international humanitarian and human rights law and insist that those who violate it are held accountable.140 Sadly, it is very often not the lack of legislation that ensures that female victims of human rights violations are rarely guaranteed an effective remedy.
+Rather, the problem lies in the lack of an integrated approach to support victims, and structural problems in the legal system.